In partnership with Intelius

 A Pew Research Center survey found that about 46 percent of those who use people search services are trying to reconnect with old friends, estranged family members, lost business associates or former flames.
 But after finding the contact information on someone from your past, you need a careful approach if you want the best chance of success.

 Here are some easy rules to follow when making first contact:

-- Be Noninvasive.
+- Be noninvasive.
 Give them the opportunity to ignore you.
 If the report has an email or social media profile, try sending a message or friend request.
-It seems counterintuitive, but contacting the person this way allows them to respond on their own terms, respects their right to privacy and ensures you don’t seem too eager.
+It seems counterintuitive, but contacting the person this way allows them to respond on their own terms, respects their right to privacy and you don’t seem too eager.
 If the report lacks email or social media information, a letter is the next best option, as long as you...

 - Keep it short.
 It’s tempting to write a lot, but too much is overwhelming.
 One to three sentences with your contact info is ideal.
 And you should...

 - Avoid phone numbers.
 Since most of us carry our phones everywhere, this method of contact is tempting, but very invasive.
-It should be the last resort.
+It should be a last resort.
 And even if this fails, you should…

 - Never show up to any of the addresses listed in the report.
 This is the easiest way to ruin your attempt to reconnect.
 It borders on creepy.
 Just keep in mind, if they ignore your email...

-- Give It Time.
+- Give it time.
 Don’t repeatedly try to contact them.
 If they ignore the email or don’t respond to a mailed letter, give it several months before trying again.

-How to Reconnect With Veterans
+How to reconnect with Veterans